jtalks-org/antarcticle-scala/README.md

 1. Clone this repository.
 You will probably need to install GIT for that.
 2. Install [SBT 0.13+](http://www.scala-sbt.org/0.13.0/docs/Getting-Started/Setup).
-3. Navigate to root project folder and execute the following:
+3. Navigate to root project folder and execute the following to create an application deployment archive (WAR):
 ```
      sbt packageBin
 ```
-to create an application deployment archive (WAR).

 4. Once you have the WAR file assembled proceed to **configuration** section to prepare the application environment.
 5. When done with configuration deploy WAR file to the servlet container of your choice (e.g. Apache Tomcat) and enjoy application running.